MakeSchool-Tutorials/Reddit-On-Rails/outline.md

 4. Create the signup, login page, logout, and session storage.

-5. Bonus: Setting up session store using a database instead.
+6. Adding Facebook Login using omniauth-facebook gem.
-6. Bonus: Adding Facebook Login.
-Devise might be useful for that.
-TODO: Facebook's documentation or gem that does this for you?
+TODO: Do it myself to follow instructions

 ---